kaitlyynh/databasesproj/README.md

 To execute run.py, either press the Play Button in your IDE with the run.py file open, OR try this:

-1. The "export" statement is optional, to set debugger mode to on. export FLASK_DEBUG=1
+1.
+		export FLASK_DEBUG=1
 2.
 		flask run

+Note: the "export" statement is optional, it will just set the application debugger mode to ON, but this is for development purposes.

 The web application is accessible locally on URL http://127.0.0.1:5000/